CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 		- disable object
 		- enable/disable object multiple times in same event
 		- enable/disable object multiple times in same frame, different events
-		- create object and disable it
+		- create object and disable it in same event
-	-
+		- create object and disable it in same frame, different events -